 What to Do in Seattle During Winter

-Seattle is an awesome place to visit in winter because there are less tourists and the weather is mild, meaning you can partake in both indoor and outdoor activities in winter.
+Seattle is the perfect place to visit in winter because there are less tourists and the weather is mild, meaning you can partake in both indoor and outdoor activities in winter.
 Here are my favorites, whether you’re visiting for 2 days in Seattle or live here!

 Seattle doesn’t usually get snow, but I’m writing this two weeks after we had an intense snowstorm.
 We were literally sledding and cross-country skiing in our neighborhood!

-If you want to spend a winter day in Seattle, head to Kraken Community Iceplex in Northgate for some ice skating.
+If you want to spend a winter day in Seattle proper, head to Kraken Community Iceplex in Northgate for some ice skating.

 Visit Seattle museums